 Stacey F. Soloff joined the firm in 1996.
-Stacey focuses her practice on bankruptcy and restructuring, complex business litigation, creditors' rights, collection defense for judgment debtors and commercial foreclosure.
-She has extensive experience with complex residential and commercial foreclosure, including foreclosure of retail, industrial and agricultural property.
-Stacey also defends claims against banks, mortgage lenders and servicers, wholesale automobile auctions and other financial services companies.
+She focuses her practice on bankruptcy and restructuring, complex business litigation, creditors' rights, collection defense for judgment debtors and commercial foreclosure.
+Stacey has extensive experience with complex residential and commercial foreclosure, including foreclosure of retail, industrial and agricultural property.
+She also defends claims against banks, mortgage lenders and servicers, wholesale automobile auctions and other financial services companies.
 These claims may involve both federal and state laws, such as the Truth in Lending Act and Regulation Z, the Home Owner and Equity Protection Act, the Real Estate Settlement Procedures Act, the Fair Debt Collection Practices Act and Florida unfair trade practices and consumer protection laws.

 In her free time, Stacey enjoys traveling, reading, and one-on-one volunteering.
 She was born in Brooklyn, New York.